Cheryl Wills – Weekend Evening Anchor

 In recognition of her outstanding health reporting, Cheryl received an honorary doctorate degree from New York College of Health Professions in May of 2005.

-Cheryl is a graduate of the renowned Newhouse School of Public Communications at Syracuse University, where she majored in broadcast journalism and today prides herself on her accuracy and fairness.
+Cheryl is a graduate of the renowned Newhouse School of Public Communications at Syracuse University, where she majored in broadcast journalism and today prides herself on accuracy and fairness.